Docs: Serial rapist facing more than 50 charges; accused of raping 8 victims in 60s and 70s

 She woke to a man grabbing her hair and pulling her off the couch.

 She said she was raped repeatedly in her bedroom.
-She said her attacker with either a t-shirt, a towel or some other type of cloth.
+She said her attacker with either a T-shirt, a towel or some other type of cloth.

 During the attack, a fan was moved from the living room to the bedroom.
 A fingerprint on the fan matched Goodlow, according to police.